Mailde/CAPSTONE_PROJECT/README.md

 ## **1. Project Overview**

 This capstone project focuses on the challenge of **optimising unknown black-box functions using limited information**, simulating a real-world **Bayesian optimisation** scenario.
-Each function represents a practical machine learning or scientific problem, such as radiation detection, robot control, or drug discovery, where the underlying process is hidden, and each evaluation is expensive.
+Each function represents a practical machine learning or scientific problem, such as radiation detection and drug discovery, where the underlying process is hidden, and each evaluation is expensive.

 The overall goal is to **maximise eight unknown functions** by proposing one new query point per function in each round.
 Because the internal structure of these functions is not provided, success depends on designing intelligent query strategies that balance **exploration** (discovering new regions) and **exploitation** (refining known promising areas).

 This project builds practical and transferable skills in:
 - Bayesian optimisation and surrogate modelling